mypsik/torela/en/events/index.md

 There are tasty snacks and coffee on the table!

 Participation fee 10 € (child + parent, next child of the family + 3 €).

+**30.10 (18.00-21.00) - Slime work-shop**
+We are making cool slime from scratch!
+You can take the slime home.
+Suggested age limit: +5

+There are tasty snacks and coffee on the table!
+Participation fee 10 € (child + parent, next child of the family + 3 €).

+**31.10 (10.00-13.00) - Play-morning**
+We'll offer you snacks and coffee!
+Participation fee 7 € (child + parent), another child of the same family +3€.

+**31.10 (18.00-21.00) - Halloween costume-party**
+It's Halloween/Mardipä€v/Kadripäev!
+Come in costume!

+We'll offer you cool snacks and coffee!
+Participation fee 7 € (child + parent), another child of the same family +3€.

+**04.11 (10.00-13.00) - Play-morning**
+We'll offer you snacks and coffee!
+Participation fee 7 € (child + parent), another child of the same family +3€.

+**07.10 (10.00-13.00) - Pancake-morning**
+Eat as much pancakes as you can!
+We'll have pancake-mountains!
+Participation fee 7 € (child + parent), another child of the same family +3€.